snowplow/documentation/docs/collecting-data/collecting-from-own-applications/mobile-trackers/tracking-events/screen-tracking/index.md

 ## Screen engagemement tracking

 :::note Available since version 6
-This version has been added in the version 6.0.0 of the iOS and Android trackers
+This feature has been added in the version 6.0.0 of the iOS and Android trackers.
 :::

-Screen engagement tracking is a feature that enabled tracking the user activity on the screen.
+Screen engagement tracking is a feature that enables tracking the user activity on the screen.
 This consists of the time spent and the amount of content viewed on the screen.

 Concretely, it consists of the following metrics: